 EnLink is focused on continuously improving our efficiency and driving innovation.
-We continue to promote a culture of emissions management and implement technologies, best practices, and execute projects that reduce emissions.
-We have set both short and long-term, sustainable goals to reduce our carbon footprint and minimize our impact on climate change, thereby furthering our role in the energy transition.
+We have set both near- and long-term, sustainable goals to reduce our emissions intensity, thereby furthering our role in the energy transformation.

 Energy Use and Emissions